Hunnser86/Spaceball-shooter-game/README.md

    * **Typography**

-       *  I used the standard Sans serif font for my score and my modal.
+       *  I used the standard Sans serif font for my score in the top left of the screen and Tourney for my modal.
-       I did this as I felt it fit the style of the game.
+       I used these fonts as I felt it fit the style of the game.

    * **Imagery**

      *  The imagery used was a simple black background with colourful enemies to allow for good contrast.
+     I decided to make the modal look like something from windows 95, hence the garish pink and green colour scheme.

 * **Wireframes**